MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/setup/get-started-windows-365-business.md

 ## Buy subscriptions

-You can buy Windows 365 Business subscriptions for your users through two ways:
+There are two different ways in which you can buy Windows 365 Business subscriptions for your users:
 - The [Windows 365 products site](https://www.microsoft.com/windows-365/business/compare-plans-pricing)
 - Microsoft 365 admin center